 The beautiful baby that you gave birth to, the one that lights up a room with his beautiful smile and sweet giggles… yea he poops and pees… a lot.
 So here’s the deal, you’re going to have to deal with bodily waste, no matter what diapering method you choose, it’s as simple as that.
 Disposables are known for blowouts!
 Before I knew more, I just assumed that blowouts were one of those funny things that parents all had in common and joked about.

 If you’ve had a baby and have not dealt with many poop explosions, you are one very luck individual (or you use cloth!)
-Seriously, I have never had to clean up so much poop in my life, than when I used disposable diapers.
-I was constantly, desperately scrubbing clothing, blankets, swing covers, car seat covers and many other items trying to keep them from being permanently stained and ruined by mustard yellow poops.
+Seriously, I have never had to clean up so much poop in my life, as I did when I used disposable diapers.
+I was constantly, desperately scrubbing clothing, blankets, swing covers, car seat covers, and many other items trying to keep them from being permanently stained and ruined by mustard yellow poops.
 It was terrible, and sadly, this is just one of the realities of disposable diapers.

 With cloth you know where the poop is going to go, and you don’t have to touch it or scrub it out.
 When your child starts solid foods you will need to plop, scrape, or spray poop into a toilet, but that’s far better than hands-all-in and praying that it doesn’t stain the too-cute outfit you just bought for your bundle of joy!
 Want an easier option?
 Try flushable liners for a truly easy cloth diapering + poo experience.